-- Reassure and aid children who are injured, frightened or lost. - Provide or assist in obtaining medical attention for those who require it. - · Know your limitations. - Ask for help if you're not sure of the proper procedures (i.e., CPR, etc.). - Carry the league provided first-aid kit to games and practices. - Keep your "Prevention and Emergency Management of Little League Baseball and Softball Injuries" booklet with your first-aid kit - LOOK for signs of injury (blood, bruising, deformity of the joint, etc.). - LISTEN to the injured to describe what happened and what hurts if conscious.
+- Reassure and aid children who are injured, frightened or lost. - Provide or assist in obtaining medical attention for those who require it. - Know your limitations. - Ask for help if you're not sure of the proper procedures (i.e., CPR, etc.). - Carry the league provided first-aid kit to games and practices. - LOOK for signs of injury (blood, bruising, deformity of the joint, etc.). - LISTEN to the injured to describe what happened and what hurts if conscious.
 Before questioning you may have to calm and soothe an exited child. - FEEL gently and carefully the injured areas for signs of swelling or grating of bone.